 “You're witnessing action for culture change to inspire our truest values, our Army values,” LeBoeuf said.
 “We are committed to rebuild our bond among our soldiers, with the American people and more specifically the mothers, fathers, sisters, brothers, family and friends who trust us to support and defend our nation with their sons and daughters.
 We owe it to them.
 And that is our promise.”

-Stars and Stripes reporter Corey Dickstein contributed to this report.
+Corey Dickstein contributed to this report.